 - In a large saucepan over medium heat, combine the sugar, water, corn syrup and salt and cook, stirring occasionally, just until the mixture starts to boil.
 Then clip a candy thermometer to the side of the pan and continue to cook without stirring until the temperature reaches 260 degrees F, about 8-10 minutes.

-- While the sugar mixture is cooking, beat the egg whites on high speed using an electric mixer or stand mixer until stiff peaks form.
+- While the sugar mixture is cooking, beat the egg whites on high speed using a stand mixer with a paddle attachment until stiff peaks form.
 Then switch to the paddle attachment.

 - Once the sugar mixture reaches 260 degrees, remove from heat and very slowly pour it in a thin, steady stream, over the egg whites while mixing on high speed.
 It should take about 2 minutes to pour the hot liquid over the egg whites, so go slow and don't rush this step.

 - Continue to beat on high speed for another 5-8 minutes until the candy loses some of its glossiness and starts to hold its shape.
 You can stop mixing and test a small amount of candy by dropping a small spoonful of it onto the parchment paper to see if it holds its shape in a nice mound with nice swirls on top or if it melts down into a puddle.
 Continue to beat a minute or two longer if the divinity doesn't hold its shape yet, test again.